Frequently Asked Questions

 Your entrance fee is a one-time payment based on the size of the residence you choose.
 Payment of this fee entitles you to lifetime residence at The Terraces, plus priority access to our full continuum of care should you ever need it.
 Depending on your contract type, entrance fees can be refundable to you or your estate if you ever leave The Terraces at Bonita Springs for any reason.

 What is a monthly service fee?

 The monthly service fee is a single bill you pay each month to cover every service, amenity and convenience we offer.
 It pays for all maintenance, housekeeping, meals, water, cable, electricity, unlimited use of community spaces and much more.
-The amount you pay depends on the size of theresidence you choose and the number of people who will live there.
-A second person pays a significantly lower second-person monthly fee and no additional entrance fee.
+The amount you pay depends on the size of the residence you choose and the number of people who will live there.
+A second person pays a significantly lower second-person monthly fee.

 What amenities, conveniences and services are included in my monthly service fee?

 Everything we offer at The Terraces is available to you.
 This is just a sampling:

 - Complimentary valet parking

 - BBQ area

 - Putting green